lhat-messorem/syntax_db/README.md

 [SyntaxDB](https://syntaxdb.com/) is a programing language syntax database.
 See https://syntaxdb.com/about for more infomation.

-Official documentation of the API can be found at https://syntaxdb.com/api/v1.
+Official document of the API can be found at https://syntaxdb.com/api/v1.

 ## Installation